UWNetworksLab/cordova-plugin-tun2socks/README.md

 `start(socksServerAddress:string) : Promise<string>;`

 Starts the VPN service, and tunnels all the traffic to the SOCKS5 server at `socksServerAddress`.
+Restarts tunneling while preserving the VPN connection if called when the plugin is already running.

 `stop(): Promise<string>;`